-More than half of these gases, however, may not react in the stack and need to be fed back into the stream of incoming oxygen and hydrogen.
+More than half of these gases, nowever, may not react in the stack and need to be fed back into the stream of incoming oxygen and hydrogen.
 Water is also circulated through the stack for cooling.

+Teledyne Energy Systems'

+Subsea Supercharger is an

+efficient, rugged fuel cell for use

+on the ocean floor, powering oil

-well machinery or autonomous underwater vehicles.
-Credit: Teledyne Energy Systems water management hydrogen in ejector solenoid valves cooling water in exhaust
+well machinery or autonomous

+underwater vehicles.
+Credit:

+Teledyne Energy Systems

+water management

+oxygen and hydrogen in